vhtruongvn/LiveStreamDemo/README.md

 # SwiftDemo

-A sample app for watching live stream with URL
+A sample app for starting/watching live stream